jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.3.1 Bus Master

 Bus Master devices are devices that control the AmigaPCI while initiating data transfers between devices on the AmigaPCI.
 Only one bus master may control the system at any time.
 Most of the time, the CPU is the bus master.
 It is also possible for the PCI Bridge to become the bus master when a PCI device initiates a DMA transfer cycle.
-When asserted, **_BG** indicates to the Local Bus Device that it has control of the bus.
+When asserted, **_BG** indicates to the CPU that it has control of the bus.
 When negated, either the PCI Bridge is the bus master or no device is the bus master.
 The bus master will assert bus busy (**_BB**) when actively driving the bus. **_BB** will be negated any time the bus master is not actively driving the bus.
 Holding **_BB** asserted unecessarily will prevent other devices from becoming the bus master.
 Unless the bus master has asserted bus lock (**_LOCK**), bus grant may be negated at any time.
 However, a new device must not take control of the bus until the bus busy (**_BB**) signal has been negated.

 ### 3.3.2 Target Device

-A target device is any device that may be controlled by the bus master, such as memory.
+A target device is any device that may be controlled by the bus master, such as memory or a drive controller.
 When addressed, the target device drives the data bus on reads, or latches the data on the data bus for writes.
 Each target device must terminate its cycles.
 Control registers or other memory mapped resources must be mapped at least 512k higher than $0800 000 or at least 512k over the highest RAM address.

 ## 3.4 CPU Local Bus Signals